Make sure to follow these rules when giving rides in Michigan, and to keep an eye on your email for important news and updates from Lyft.

 - If you run into any issues on the road, let us know.

-Drivers in Michigan are required to have their vehicles inspected annually:
+Drivers in Michigan with vehicles 5 years and older are required to have their vehicles inspected annually:

 - Print this inspection form.